 Let’s start by understanding what botanical art is.
 As I mentioned in another blog post, botanical art involves creating artwork that accurately represents the anatomy or morphology of a plant subject.
 However, it’s important to note that the final artwork is not only accurate but also visually appealing and beautiful.

-Graphite botanical art - Victoria Beyer
+Graphite botanical art

 Using Graphite Pencil